-Nicole Theis-Mahon, MLIS, has been an Assistant Librarian at the Bio-Medical Library and the liaison to the School of Dentistry and Collections Coordinator for the Health Sciences Libraries since 2013.
+Nicole Theis-Mahon, MLIS, has been an Assistant Librarian at the Health Sciences Library and the liaison to the School of Dentistry and Collections Coordinator for the Health Sciences Libraries since 2013.
 In this role Nicole supports the teaching, learning and research needs of the School of Dentistry, is the primary selector for all school and colleges of the AHC, and manages collections for the Health Sciences Libraries.
-Significant projects and initiatives include: evaluating and analyzing collections, exploring how space planning within the Bio-Medical Library, researching how various populations use health information resources, and supporting evidence-based practice and research in the School of Dentistry.
+Significant projects and initiatives include: evaluating and analyzing collections, exploring space planning within the library, researching how various populations use health information resources, and supporting evidence-based practice and research in the School of Dentistry.

 Nicole is a member of the Medical Library Association, Midwest Chapter of the Medical Library Association, and Health Science Libraries of Minnesota.
 She was selected to be a member of the 2017/2018 Rising Star Cohort of the Medical Library Association.
 She has presented and published on user communities and discovery of information, patron driven acquisitions, and impact metrics.

 Areas of interest

 Curriculum-focused instruction, research support, systematic reviews, database searching, and collection development

 Theis-Mahon, Nicole, Shanda Hunt, Nora Forbes.
 “My Doctor Said What!?
 Identifying and Assessing Online Health Information Resources” presented at the Medical Library Association Conference, May 29, 2017, Seattle, Washington.